 The objective of this guideline: The objective of this Guideline is to provide guidance that will assist entities to apply the concept of materiality when preparing financial statements in accordance with Standards of GRAP.
-This Guideline aims to assist entities in achieving the overall financial reporting objective.
-This Guideline outlines a process that may be considered by entities when applying materiality to the preparation of financial statements.
-The process was developed based on concepts outlined in Discussion Paper 9 on Materiality - Reducing Complexity and Improving Reporting, while also clarifying existing principles from the Conceptual Framework for General Purpose Financial Reporting ("the Conceptual Framework") and other relevant Standards of GRAP.
-This Guideline includes examples and case studies to illustrate how an entity may apply the principles in this Guideline, based on specific facts presented.
+The Guideline aims to assist entities in achieving the overall financial reporting objective.
+The Guideline outlines a process that may be considered by entities when applying materiality to the preparation of financial statements.
+The process was developed based on concepts outlined in Discussion Paper 9 on Materiality - Reducing Complexity and Improving Reporting, while also clarifying existing principles from the Conceptual Framework for General Purpose Financial Reporting and other relevant Standards of GRAP.
+The Guideline includes examples and case studies to illustrate how an entity may apply the principles in the Guideline, based on specific facts presented.

-It covers: Definition and characteristics of materiality, Role of materiality in the financial statements, Identifying the users of financial statements and their information needs, assessing whether information is material, applying materiality in preparing the financial statements, and Appendixes with References to the Conceptual Framework for General Purpose Financial Reporting & References to pronouncements used in the Guideline.
+It covers: Definition and characteristics of materiality, Role of materiality in the financial statements, Identifying the users of financial statements and their information needs, Assessing whether information is material, Applying materiality in preparing the financial statements, and Appendixes with References to the Conceptual Framework for General Purpose Financial Reporting and the Standards of GRAP & References to pronouncements used in the Guideline.